ivaniv10/buildockerimage/README.md

       ```bash
        sudo chmod 0755 builddockerimage.sh
       ```
-  2.Put your Dockerhub login credentials in your .bashrc (or .bash_profile) file - it's usually located on you home directory:
+  2. Put your Dockerhub login credentials in your .bashrc (or .bash_profile) file - it's usually located on you home directory:
       ```bash
       cd
 	    vim .bashrc
       ```